blastoise-brigade/health/README.md

 * PHP Version 5.6 or Higher
 * MySQL Server Version 5 or Higher

 In addition to that, you would need to set up your MySQL Database through this file saved at `configuration/db.php` by editing with your own database information.
+Note that you would have to first insert the `setup.sql` file into your database for Presky to initialize properly.

 ## Additional notes regarding the installation